jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 We read the liquor sales data in with python pandas library from a csv file.
 The csv file we were presented was cleaned somewhat from the source files at data.iowa.gov.
 Specifically, they had the "Store Location" field dropped.
 The "Store Location" field contained \n linebreaks which may have led to undesirable parsing results.

-We compiled from a [few](http://www.unitedstateszipcodes.org/zip-code-database/) [other](http://www.iowayouthsurvey.iowa.gov/images/iacountiesnumbers.pdf) [sources](https://www.census.gov/geo/maps-data/data/tiger-line.html) a master lookup reference of ZIP, COUNTY, COUNTY#, CITY, ZIP-AREA-SQKM which we used to join against our liquor database and fill in any erroneuous or missing data for those liquor fields.
+We compiled from a [few](http://www.unitedstateszipcodes.org/zip-code-database/) [other](http://www.iowayouthsurvey.iowa.gov/images/iacountiesnumbers.pdf) [sources](https://www.census.gov/geo/maps-data/data/tiger-line.html) a master lookup reference of ZIP, COUNTY, COUNTY#, CITY, ZIP-AREA-SQKM which we used to join against our liquor database and fill in any erroneous or missing data for those liquor fields.

 This master zip-code-database file also contained the geographic area for the particular zip code in units of square meters.
-We did not that there are now more zip codes in the state than we had unique georgraphic area for.
+We did not that there are now more zip codes in the state than we had unique geographic area for.
 It seems that some larger zip codes were split into 1 or more smaller zip codes sometime since the area data was compiled.
 This should not affect our model since we are using the geographic area simply as a point of information in our results and not as an input to our model.

 ### MINE THE DATA